MajorZiploc/tooling_notes/art/blender/workflows.md

 5. Export.
 With setting: Animation -> Bake & Merge -> Bake All Object Animations: True; Merge Animations: No Merge
 7. revert step 3 since we edit animations and import animations from mixamo with FK style
 9. godot: reimport the new .glb

+destructable version of object
+F3 -> Cell Fraction
+source limit and noise are most important -- have to play with it to get it right